 ♦ Rila Monastery – the biggest monastery in Bulgaria, listed as a UNESCO Heritage site.

-♦ Melnik– the smallest town in Bulgaria, known for wine and sandpyramids.
+♦ Melnik– the smallest town in Bulgaria, known for its wine and sandpyramids.

 Day 1.
 Sofia

-Arrival at Sofia airport and transfer to the hotel, located in the city center.
-After a short break, we will start our sightseeing tour of Sofia: the Alexander Nevski Cathedral and the Crypt, The National Theatre, St. Sofia church, St. George Rotonda dating back ot the 4th century.
-Overnight in Sofia.
+Arrival at Sofia Airport and transfer to the hotel, located in the city center.
+After a short break, we will start our sightseeing tour of Sofia.
+We will visit the Alexander Nevski Cathedral and the Crypt, The National Theatre, St. Sofia Church and St. George Rotonda, dating back ot the 4th century.
+Overnight in Sofia.-/-/-

 Day 2.
 Sofia - Rila Monastery - Melnik

 Today we start our tour with a visit to the Rila Monastery - the biggest and most important symbol of the Bulgarian Orthodox Church.
 The Monastery was founded in the 10th century by St. Ivan of Rila and was included in UNESCO World Heritage Sites list in 1983.
-The most characteristic feature of the monastery are its vibrant and detailed frescoes, created by one of the most prominent Bulgarian artists at the time.
-The monastery is also home to the Rafail's cross - a wooden crucifix showing 104 religious scenes and 650 miniature figures, carved into a 81 x 43 cm large cross.
+The most characteristic feature of the monastery is its vibrant and detailed frescoes, created by one of the most prominent Bulgarian artists at the time.
+The monastery is also home to the Rafail's cross - a wooden crucifix showing 104 religious scenes and 650 miniature figures, carved out of a whole piece of wood (81 х 43 cm).
 The route continues to Melnik - Bulgaria's smallest town.
-We will try the town's famous red wine and explore the natural sandstone pyramides surrounding it.
+Here we will try the town's famous red wine and explore the natural sandstone pyramids surrounding the town.
 Overnight stay in Melnik.
+B/-/-

 Day 3.
 Melnik - Trigrad

-Today we drive through the picturesque Rhodopi mountain, believed to be the birthplace of the legendary Thracian singer Orpheus.
-It was here that the ancient Thracian tribes celebrated their religious cults and today there are many sanctuaries and cities reminding of their mysterious culture.
-The highlight of the day is our visit to Yagodina cave - among the longest ones in Bulgaria (with more than 10 000 m mapped so far), considered to be one of the most beautiful ones in Europe with its outstanding stalactites, stalagmites, columns, ponds and cave pearls in them.
-We spend the night in the town of Trigrad in the heart of the Rodopi Mountains.
+Today we drive through the picturesque Rhodopi Mountains, believed to be the birthplace of the legendary Thracian singer Orpheus.
+It is believed that it was here that the ancient Thracian tribes celebrated their religious cults.
+Today, there are many sanctuaries reminiscent of their mysterious culture throughout the mountain .
+The highlight of the day is our visit to Yagodina cave - one of the longest caves in Bulgaria (with more than 10 000 m mapped so far).
+It is considered to be one of the most beautiful ones in Europe with its outstanding stalactites, stalagmites, columns, ponds and cave pearls in them.
+We will spend the night in the town of Trigrad in the heart of the Rodopi Mountains.
+B/-/-

 Day 4.
 Trigrad - Plovdiv

-Today we continue our picturesque drive through the Rhodopi mountains to get to Plovdiv, the second largest city in Bulgaria.
+Today we continue our picturesque drive through the Rhodopi Mountains to get to Plovdiv, the second largest city in Bulgaria.
 On the way we will stop to visit Chudnite mostove (The Wonderful Bridges) - a natural arch, formed by the forces of nature in the solid rocks of the mountain.
 Free time to explore the Plovdiv on your own.
 Overnight in a hotel in the city.
 B/-/-

 Day 5.
 Plovdiv

-Today we start our day with a sightseeing tour of Plovdiv.
-Plovdiv is one of the oldest still inhabited cities in the world.
+Today we start our day with a sightseeing tour of Plovdiv - one of the oldest still inhabited cities in the world.
 It has existed as a settlement for more than 8 000 years.
 It has been the capital of Ancient Thrace and a large trade centre in the Middle Ages.
-In the historic quarter of the city you will see beautifully decorated houses in traditional bulgarian style, ancient fortress walls, Roman theater and stadium and magnificent churches.
+In the historic quarter of the city we will explore the beautifully decorated houses in traditional bulgarian style, ancient fortress walls, the ancient Roman theater and stadium and the numerous magnificent churches.
 In the recent years.
 Plovdiv is also becoming one the hippest towns in Europe with its trendy cafes and creative spirit.
 In 2019 it was even one of the European capitals of culture, along with Matera in Italy.
-Free time.
-Overnight stay in Plovdiv.
+Free time in the afternoon.
+Overnight in Plovdiv.
+B/-/-

 Day 6.
-Plovdiv - Etara - Veliko Turnovo
+Plovdiv - Kazanlak - Etara - Veliko Turnovo

 Day 7.
 Veliko Turnovo - Koprivshtitsa

-We start our day with a sightseeing tour of Veliko Tarnovo – the Medieval Capital of Bulgaria where glorious past of the Second Bulgarian Kingdom can be felt.
-Visit to the Tsarevets Hill which has been towered by the Patriarch church “Holy Ascending of God” and the St. Peter and Paul church.
-A few kilometres from Veliko Turnovo lies the village of Arbanassi, famous for its well-preserved traditional architecture.
+We start our day with a sightseeing tour of Veliko Tarnovo – the Medieval Capital of Bulgaria, where the glorious past of the Second Bulgarian Kingdom can be felt.
+We will visit the Tsarevets Hill which is towered by the Patriarch church “Holy Ascending of God”.
+Our next stop is just a few kilometres away from Veliko Turnovo- the village of Arbanassi, famous for its well-preserved traditional architecture.
 In the afternoon we head to Koprivshtitsa - a small town situated in a picturesque valley among the mountains in the central part of Bulgaria.
-The town is now turned into a museum, where you can feel the atmosphere of the Revival Period in Bulgaria.
+The town is now turned into a museum, where you can feel the atmosphere of the Revival Period (XVIII -XIX century) in Bulgaria.
 Overnight in Koprivshtitsa.
+B/-/-

 Day 8.
 Koprivshtitsa - Sofia.
 Departure

 After breakfast at the hotel, we are heading back to Sofia (about 2 hours) for departure.
-Please, make sure to book your flight for a departure after 13:00 h.
+Please, make sure to book your departure flight after 13:00h.
 You can also prolong your stay in Sofia.